Internships at NOAA's Weather Program Office

 WPO & UCAR Launch Brand-New Fellowship Program

-NOAA’s WPO and UCAR’s Cooperative Programs for the Advancement of Earth System Science (CPAESS) have established the WINGS Dissertation Fellowship for Ph.D. candidates to focus their dissertation research on an area of scientific importance for the broader Weather Enterprise.
-The first year of the program will be piloted by the Earth Prediction Innovation Center (EPIC).
+The NOAA Weather Program Office (WPO) and UCAR’s Cooperative Programs for the Advancement of Earth System Science (CPAESS) have established the WINGS Dissertation Fellowship for Ph.D. candidates to focus their dissertation research on an area of scientific importance for the broader Weather Enterprise.
+The first year of the program is being piloted by the Earth Prediction Innovation Center (EPIC).

 This fellowship will provide two years of funding to Ph.D. candidates in support of innovative weather and climate research and engineering projects.
 WINGS fellows will be UCAR employees and will receive funding for 0.5 FTE for 9 months and 1.0 FTE for 3 months including benefits (1,320 hours per year at an hourly salary range of $25.50-26.52).
 WINGS fellows will also receive an annual travel allowance of $5,000*.